Tim Burton's unrealized projects: Batman: The Musical

 In 2002, Burton, Jim Steinman, and David Ives had worked on a theatre production called Batman: The Musical.
 Steinman has revealed five songs from the musical.
 The first is the opening theme for "Gotham City" and the entry of Batman with his tortured solo "The Graveyard Shift"; followed by "The Joker's Song (Where Does He Get All Those Wonderful Toys?)", "The Catwoman's Song (I Need All The Love I Can Get)", "We're Still The Children We Once Were" (the climactic sequence) and "In The Land Of The Pig The Butcher Is King", sung by the corrupt blood-suckers ruling Gotham, covered on the Meat Loaf album Bat Out of Hell III: The Monster Is Loose.
 After production was cancelled, these songs were released on the Batman: The Musical memorial site.

 Charlie and the Chocolate Factory musical

 During production on the film Charlie and the Chocolate Factory, a Broadway musical was planned to accompany it.
 The studio and Burton reiterated their interest in May 2003, however, the project was cancelled by the time the film was released.

-Third Pee-wee Herman film

-In 2008, Paul Reubens approached Burton with one of two scripts and talked to Johnny Depp about the possibility of having him portray Pee-wee in a potential third film, but they both declined.